amidaware/trmm-docs/docs/install_agent.md

 -nomesh
 ```

-Do not install meshcentral agent during tactical agent install.
+Do not install MeshCentral agent during Tactical agent install.
 Note: take control, remote terminal and file browser will not work.

 You can get full command line options from (`--help`).